 Jason Yust’s challenging but fascinating book Organized Time has two chapters on hypermeter.
 The book deals exclusively with the Western European classical canon, but Yust’s analytical approach has potential for the music that I’m interested in too.
 He points out that while meter is usually stable and predictable in canonical works, hypermeter is more flexible.
 He is especially interested in situations where harmonic and hypermetrical structures conflict with each other.
 Reading his book made me want to seek out such situations in pop.

-There’s some music history in Yust’s book that’s beyond the scope of this post, but I find it interesting.
+There’s some music history in Yust’s book that’s beyond the scope of this post, but it’s relevant to my larger interests.
 Yust points out that before the Baroque era, when the rules of Western tonality fully solidified, cadences in European music felt stronger or weaker due to their metrical placement rather than their intervallic or voice-leading structure.
 Eventually, harmonic cadences took on a life of their own as a structural element of the music, with a hierarchy of stronger and weaker cadences depending on their voice leading.
 But how did Europeans come to hear perfect authentic cadences as stronger than imperfect authentic cadences?
 It is probably because of their conventional metrical placement.
 Once Europeans got used to hearing stronger cadences in stronger metrical positions, then they came to hear the voice leading itself as stronger.
 However, metrical placement never stopped being important; Yust argues that even during the canonical era, whenever metrical placement conflicts with harmonic contrast, the metrical placement will have more structural weight.